 - Ms Danielle Iliffe, Solicitor, Youth Advocacy Centre (YAC)

-You will also have the opportunity to purchase your copy of the book, Inclusive Education for the 21st Century: Theory,
+Inclusive Education for the 21st Century: Theory,

 Policy and Practice.

 Edited by Linda J. Graham.
 This book can be purchased via the QUT Bookshop.